 Fungus gnats are mainly attached to decomposing plant tissues of Haworthias and organic components in the growing medium.
-Adult fungus gnats don’t harm plants, but larvae can damage roots and therefore stunt plant growth, particularly in seedlings and young plants.
+Adult fungus gnats don’t harm plants, but larvae can damage roots and stunt plant growth, particularly for seedlings.

 Using an pure inert growing medium which is resistant to decomposition is an excellent preventative measure.